illinois-cs241/illinois-cs241.github.io/_tutorials/development.md

 For all registered students in the course, you will receive a VM in the CS Department’s VM Farm provisioned by EngrIT.
 When your VM is provisioned you should receive an email about your VM.
 If you registered late, please email the CS 341 Admin (you can find the email on our [staff page]({% link _pages/staff.html %})).

+Approximately 12-24 hours aftering registering for the course your VM host name should also be on this [page](https://csid-basic-apps.cs.illinois.edu/) - so that's another way to lookup your VM name.(VPN needed).

 Once you have received your VM, you can connect to your VM via SSH.
 If you are not on the campus network you will need to install and use the campus VPN.